 27.4.
 No failure by the Lender to request any document stipulated hereunder, or the Pledge agreement shall stand for any waiver of such right.
 The Lender may at any time whatsoever ask for the submission of documents, until the full payment of the financial obligations deriving from the Agreement.

 The Borrower agrees to Lender right to transfer (cede) claims or their part arising from the Agreement to an unlimited number of third parties.
-The Borrower does not object that in this case Lender discloses to third parties any information derived from the Agreement
+The Borrower does not object that in this case Lender discloses to third parties any information derived from the Agreement as well as personal data.

 The Borrower agrees that, by assignment of the claims or its part to a third party arising, third party has the same right as Lender in accordance with the Agreement as well as information on the Borrower and the vehicle .